-Why do women have abortions?
+Why do some people have abortions?

 When can I have an abortion?

 The most common type of abortion is a surgical procedure called a 'suction curette'.
-This involves removing of the lining and the contents of the uterus by applying gentle suction to the inside of the uterus with a small plastic tube.
+This involves removing the lining and the contents of the uterus by applying gentle suction to the inside of the uterus with a small plastic tube.

-What is a 'late-term' abortion?
+What is a 'late term' abortion?

 Is abortion legal in Australia?

 Abortion law in Australia varies across states and territories.
 Abortion is legal in all states and territories under certain circumstances, and must be done by a registered medical professional.